Topological Drawings meet Classical Theorems from Convex Geometry: Introduction

 \section{Introduction}

-A point set in the plane (in general position) induces a straight-line drawing of the complete graph~$K_n$.
-In this article we investigate simple topological drawings of $K_n$ and use the triangles of such drawings to generalize and study classical problems from the convex geometry of point sets.
-Since we only deal with simple topological drawings we omit the attribute \emph{simple} and define a \emph{topological drawing} $D$ of $K_n$ as follows:
+A set of $n$ points in the plane (in general position) induces a straight-line drawing of the complete graph~$K_n$.
+In this article we investigate simple topological drawings of $K_n$ and use triangles spanned by 3~points of such drawings to generalize and study classic problems from the convex geometry of point sets.
+Since we only deal with simple topological drawings we omit the attribute \emph{simple} and define a \emph{topological drawing} $D$ of $K_n$ in the plane (or on the sphere) as follows:

-\goodbreak{} \begin{itemize} \item vertices are mapped to distinct points in the plane, \item edges are mapped to simple curves connecting the two corresponding vertices and containing no other vertices, and \item every pair of edges has at most one common point, which is either a common vertex or a crossing (but not a touching). \end{itemize} Figure~\ref{fig:topological_drawing} illustrates the forbidden patterns for topological drawings.
-Moreover, we assume throughout the article that no three edges cross in a single point.
+\goodbreak{} \begin{itemize} \item vertices are mapped to distinct points in the plane (on the sphere), \item edges are mapped to simple curves connecting the two corresponding vertices and containing no other vertices, and \item every pair of edges has at most one common point, which is either a common vertex or a crossing (but not a touching). \end{itemize} Figure~\ref{fig:topological_drawing} shows the forbidden patterns for topological drawings.
+We also assume throughout the article that no three edges cross in a single point.
 Topological drawings are also known as ``good drawings'' or ``simple drawings''.

-In this article, we discuss classical theorems such as Kirchberger's, Helly's, and Carath\'eodory's Theorem in terms of the \emph{convexity} hierarchy of topological drawings developed by Arroyo, McQuillan, Richter, and Salazar~\cite{ArroyoMRS2017_convex}, which we introduce in Section~\ref{sec:Preliminaries}.
+We discuss classic theorems such as Kirchberger's, Helly's, and Carath\'eodory's theorem in terms of the \emph{convexity} hierarchy of topological drawings developed by Arroyo, McQuillan, Richter, and Salazar~\cite{ArroyoMRS2017_convex}, which we introduce in Section~\ref{sec:Preliminaries}.
 In that section, we also define \emph{generalized signotopes}, a combinatorial generalization of topological drawings.
 The connection between generalized signotopes and topological drawings is deferred to Section~\ref{sec:GS_counting}.
-Our proof of a generalization of Kirchberger's Theorem in Section~\ref{sec:Kirchberger} makes use of this combinatorial structure.
-Section~\ref{sec:Caratheodory} deals with a generalization of Carath\'eodory's Theorem.
+Our proof of a generalization of Kirchberger's theorem in Section~\ref{sec:Kirchberger} makes use of this combinatorial structure.
+Section~\ref{sec:Caratheodory} deals with a generalization of Carath\'eodory's theorem.
 In Section~\ref{sec:Helly}, we present a family of topological drawings with arbitrarily large Helly number.
 We conclude this article with Section~\ref{sec:Discussion}, where we discuss some open problems.